echogarden-project/echogarden/docs/API.md

 }
 ```

+## Subtitles

+### `timelineToSubtitles(timeline, options)`

+Converts a timeline to subtitles.

+* `timeline`: Timeline object
+* `options`: Subtitles configuration object

+#### Returns:

+Subtitle file content, as a string.

+### `subtitlesToTimeline(subtitles)`

+Converts subtitles to a timeline.

+* `subtitles`: Timeline object

+**Note**: This function simply converts each individual cue to a segment entry in a timeline.
+Since subtitle cues may contain parts of sentences or phrases, this may not produce very useful results for your needs.
+However, you can use it as a means to parse a subtitle file (`srt` or `vtt`), and apply your own processing later.

+#### Returns:

+Timeline object.

 ## TODO

-Expose more methods that may be useful for developers, like subtitle manipulation, phonemization, etc.
+Expose more methods that may be useful for developers, like phonemization, etc.